Cain and Abel – the brotherhood that didn’t work out!

-As Cain grew up, he became a farmer while his brother Abel learned to take care of his father’s flocks and herds.
+Cain grew up to become farmer while his brother Abel learned to take care of his father’s flocks and herds.
 Adam and Eve taught their sons and daughters from an early age to express their thankfulness to God by bringing choice gifts.
 When the time came to offer his gift to God, Cain brought a selection of his produce while His brother Abel brought one of the most promising looking specimens of his flock.

 “Then the Lord said to Cain, ‘Why are you angry?
 Why is your face downcast?
 If you do what is right, will you not be accepted?
 But if you do not do what is right, sin is crouching at your door; it desires to have you, but you must rule over it.’”